-2017 sees the county senior and vet road relays at the seafront at Harwich over an officially measured 5km course.
+The county senior and vet road relays are held at the seafront at Harwich over an officially measured 5km course.

 The race is also open to teams that do not meet the Essex qualification criteria although such teams will not be awarded any county medals.

 Essex Road Relays hosted by Harwich Runners

 Location - Race HQ Harwich and Dovercourt Rugby Club, Wick Lane, Dovercourt, Harwich CO12 3TA

 Please be aware that some Sat Navs may try to take you into a local Caravan Park.